-Deduction to Employer.
-To the extent that a participant recognizes ordinary income in the circumstances described above, the Corporation or subsidiary for which the participant performs services will be entitled to a corresponding deduction provided that, among other things, the deduction meets the test of reasonableness, is an ordinary and necessary business expense, is not disallowed by the \$1,000,000 annual compensation limitation set forth in Section 162(m) of the Internal Revenue Code of 1986 and is not an "excess parachute payment" within the meaning of Section 280G of the Internal Revenue Code of 1986.
+Deduction to the Corporation.
+To the extent that a participant recognizes ordinary income in the circumstances described above, the Corporation generally will be entitled to a corresponding deduction provided that, among other things, the deduction meets the test of reasonableness, is an ordinary and necessary business expense.

 Amendment.
-The Board of Directors may amend the 2003 Plan or any Award granted thereunder.
+The Board of Directors may amend the 2004 Plan or any Award granted thereunder.
 However, shareholder approval will be required to the extent necessary to comply with Rule 16b-3 promulgated under the Securities Exchange Act of 1934 or any other applicable law, regulation, or stock exchange listing requirement, or to qualify for an exemption or characterization that is deemed desirable by the Board.
-The Committee may, in its discretion, subject to the terms of the 2003 Plan, amend the terms of any Award, prospectively or retroactively, but no such amendment may impair the rights of any participant without his or her consent.
-The Committee may, in whole or in part, subject to the terms of the 2003 Plan, waive any restrictions or conditions applicable to, or accelerate the vesting of, any Award.
+The Committee may, in its discretion, subject to the terms of the 2004 Plan, amend the terms of any Award, prospectively or retroactively, but no such amendment may impair the rights of any participant without his or her consent.
+The Committee may, in whole or in part, subject to the terms of the 2004 Plan, waive any restrictions or conditions applicable to, or accelerate the vesting of, any Award.